 - In a medium sauce pan cover the 1 ½ cups of lentils with water and bring to a boil.
 Reduce the heat to simmer and cook for approximately 30 minutes, or until soft.
 Add more water if needed.
 Drain the lentils in a fine mesh colander, push down on the lentils to get all of the excess water out.
 Put the lentils and 1 cup oats in a food processor and pulse until they’re mostly creamy, you should see bits of pieces of the lentils.
 Put them in a large mixing bowl.

-- While the lentils are cooking, in a large skillet, heat the 1 tbsp olive oil on medium-high heat.
+- While the lentils are cooking, in a large skillet, heat the 1 tablespoon olive oil on medium-high heat.
 When the oil is hot, add the 1 cup of carrots, 1 cup of celery and the onion and sauté for five minutes, stirring once or twice to avoid scorching.
 Add the mushrooms and stir to combine.
-Cook for 5 minutes and then add the garlic and 2 tbsp of Italian seasoning.
+Cook for 5 minutes and then add the garlic and 2 tablespoon of Italian seasoning.
 Stir and cook for 2 minutes.
 Remove from heat and let cool.

 - Put the vegetables in the mixing bowl with the lentils.
-Add the 1 ½ cups of bread crumbs, the flax egg, 2 tsp of liquid smoke, 1 tbsp of vegan Worcestershire sauce, 1 cup of fire roasted tomatoes and salt and pepper to taste.
+Add the 1 ½ cups of bread crumbs, the flax egg, 2 teaspoon of liquid smoke, 1 tablespoon of vegan Worcestershire sauce, 1 cup of fire roasted tomatoes and salt and pepper to taste.
 Stir until well combined or use your hands to mix it.
 It should be firm and sticky.
 IMPORTANT: Taste the mixture and add more salt and pepper if needed.